Buckley School (California): Description

 The Buckley School is a K–12 school that enrolls a total of 830 students.
 Approximate division sizes are 270 in grade K–5; 210 in grades 6–8; and 345 in grades 9–12, allowing for an average class size of 17 students.
-The school's Middle and Upper divisions follow a six-day block schedule, with 70-minute class intervals.
-The school's Lower division follows a five-day schedule and combines a developmental approach with structure.
+The school's middle and upper divisions follow a six-day block schedule, with 70-minute class intervals.
+The school's lower division follows a five-day schedule and combines a developmental approach with structure.
 All divisions are located on a single 18-acre campus in Sherman Oaks, California.
 Buckley is accredited by the California Association of Independent Schools, the Western Association of Schools and Colleges, and the California Department of Education.
 It is also a member of the National Association of Independent Schools.

 History

 The Buckley School was founded as an "independent co-educational institution" by Isabelle Buckley in 1933 based on her own "4-Fold Plan of Education", which equally emphasizes academics, arts, athletics, and an ethical education.
 Early campuses were located on Doheny Drive in Los Angeles, on Hayvenhurst Avenue in Van Nuys, and the school had two locations in Sherman Oaks, on Riverside Drive and Woodman Avenue.
 In 1964, Isabelle Buckley purchased land from the Glenaire Country Club in Sherman Oaks, and by 1973 all five divisions of the school were consolidated at the Stansbury Avenue location.
 In 2008, the city of Los Angeles approved campus enhancements to be completed over a six-year (non-consecutive) total building period.
-Construction began in 2011; Phase III of Buckley's Campus Enhancement Plan began in late 2014 and was scheduled to end in late 2016.

 By the end of 2016, the school added three new buildings to support academics, including science, technology, engineering, and math (STEM) classrooms, as well as the performing arts, including dance and music rehearsal spaces, a black-box theatre, and a performance space.

 During 2019, several Buckley School families were implicated in the Varsity Blues scandal, where Buckley parents paid Rick Singer to get their children into elite colleges, including Georgetown University, Tulane University, and University of Southern California.